yuxunn/tp/docs/UserGuide.md

     <p>After using listclient command</p>
 </div>

-- Precise expected outputs when the commands succeeds:
+- Precise expected outputs when there are clients stored:
 ```
 Listed all clients
 ```